rtens/blog.rtens.org/src/articles/2013-04-10 Blogging with pelican and git.md

 ## Step 2: installation

 I recently switched my web hosting to [uberspace] which offers all I could ever wish for and a surprising pricing model.
 You pay basically as much as you want with a minimum of 1€ per "space" and month.
 This makes it possible to have multiple accounts, which is perfect when having a bunch of independent projects as in my case.
-Thanks to my new hoster, installing and running pelican was easy:
+Thanks to my new hoster, installing and running pelican was simply

 	:::bash
 	[remote]$ easy_install pelican markdown